eliemichel/MapsModelsImporter/README.md

 ### API: OpenGL (Not Presenting)

 This was a common issue with versions of this add-on prior to v0.2.0.
 Update to the latest version of this add-on, then make sure you remove the `--use-angle=gl` option from the chrome shortcut.
+You should get `API: D3D11`.

 ### API: None